chrissarmstrong/seeking-manifold/content/Experiment Ideas/Neural Cellular Automata.md

 ![[nca-training-loss.png]]

-I have not yet done any work to stabilize the endpoint (create a 'stable attractor) or to support regeneration (Experiments 2 and 3 in the post).
+I have not yet done any work to stabilize the endpoint (create a 'stable attractor') or to support regeneration (Experiments 2 and 3 in the post).

 Now that we have a trained network, we can use it for inference.
 We get a gecko going with one pixel and watch it evolve for an arbitrary number of steps.
 Here we're letting it evolve for 400 steps (so well beyond the max 96 steps it saw during training):